messerzen/udct-capstone-project/README.md

 ## Technologies used in this project
-- AWS S3 for data storage
+- AWS S3 for data storage;
+- Pystest framework for tests;
 - EMR Cluster using pySpark for large data set data processing to transform staging table to dimensional table
 - Amazon Redshift to store the dimensional model.